Has the adoption of Modern Methods of Construction helped M&E contractors deliver projects on time?

 How can the M&E industry benefit from Modern Methods of construction?

-M&E contractors often juggle multiple project deadlines with tight deadlines sometimes come across several obstacles stopping them from completing projects on time.
+M&E contractors often juggle multiple project deadlines with tight deadlines come across several obstacles stopping them from completing projects on time.

 - Lack of on-site support – stock issues – product is either not available, not delivered, or not delivered on-time and in full